rbredtech/consent-management-provider/README.md

 ## Compliance

 At this time no actually encoded TC String is used.
-Currently the unregistered vendor IDs `4040` and `4041` are used.
+Currently the unregistered vendor IDs `4040` and `4041` are used for AGTT channels, and `5050` is used for AGF channels.

 ## Usage

 Usage/Integration examples can be found in the `/examples` folder of this repository.